Seagate/seagate-tools/performance/PerfLine/readme.md

 1. Please follow below link to deploy CORTX cluster using the services framework:
     [service_framework](https://seagate-systems.atlassian.net/wiki/spaces/PUB/pages/754155622/CORTX+Kubernetes+Deployment+Document+using+Services+Framework)

-    Stable version of `cortx-k8s` repository is required to clone into `/root/cortx-k8s` directory of primary server node.
+    Stable version of `cortx-k8s` repository has to be cloned into any directory (for example `/root/deploy-scripts`) of primary server node.
     It's recommended to use version v0.8.0 (commit d680cdacaf2e6b74745e913b38efcca354f3cc54) of `cortx-k8s`.

     NOTE:  starting from `cortx-k8s` v0.1.0 the default s3 application is RGW.
 In case if you need to use